SinaC/TetriNET/readme.txt

 when receiving OnAchievementEarned, display msg in party line chat and in game chat

 achievements idea:
-	Use every available specials in one game (Slam:10) Use on an opponent and be the target of every available specials (Grand Slam:60) Clear a line with 7 different piece's colors (Rainbow warrior:30) [only 5 different colors for the moment] Lose a multiplayer game while having a Nuke and a Gravity and a Switch in inventory (???:30) Win 100 games (???:30)
+	Clear a line with 7 different piece's colors (Rainbow warrior:30) [only 5 different colors for the moment] Lose a multiplayer game while having a Nuke and a Gravity and a Switch in inventory (???:30) Win 100 games (???:30)
 	Win 1000 games (???:50)

-	title idea: Bright side of life, I'm not dead

 bugs:
-why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version tetriminoI appears on row 21 instead of 22
-FIXED	sometimes bottom line seems to disappear (occurs when lines are added by server) --> GRRRRRR DUMB DEVELOPER FIXED	focus on game view is not set properly when starting a game and player is in stat tab or options tab chat player list is sometimes wrong (2 times the same player) server not yet started and 2 clients try to connect at the same time server sometimes doesn't send next pieces to client or is too slow  (400ms elapsed between PlacePiece and OnNextPiece !!!!!)    maybe it's an event problem (the same as bot one)
+why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version tetriminoI  should appear on row 21 instead of 22 FIXED	sometimes bottom line seems to disappear (occurs when lines are added by server) --> GRRRRRR DUMB DEVELOPER FIXED	focus on game view is not set properly when starting a game and player is in stat tab or options tab WPF Client bot: sometimes _handleNextTetriminoEvent is raised but WaitHandle is not woken up chat player list is sometimes wrong (2 times the same player) server not yet started and 2 clients try to connect at the same time
+FIXED	server sometimes doesn't send next pieces to client or is too slow  (400ms elapsed between PlacePiece and OnNextPiece !!!!!)    maybe it's an event problem (the same as bot one)
 		Client->Server: PlacePiece(placed piece index, max index in local piece array) Server->Client: OnNextPiece(3 next pieces from max index in local piece array from client) sample of slow behaviour